 Let’s say you add a journal article to your database.
 But you have a PDF copy of the article as well.

 Where do you keep that copy?
-You can attach that PDF directly to the citation and so save everything in one place.
+In Zotero, you can attach that PDF directly to the citation and so save everything in one place.5

-A student recently observed that citation managers don’t substitute for knowing SBL or whatever other style well.
+A student of mine once observed that citation managers don’t substitute for knowing SBL or whatever other style well.
 But they can take a lot of the grunt work out of following those styles.

 So it makes sense to consider how you can address your style requirements more efficiently and free yourself up to do the reading, research, and writing that only you can do.